anders-wartoft/LogGenerator/README.md

 Start the client:

-`java -jar LogGenerator-with-dependencies.jar -i file -fn src/test/data/test.txt -he "<{counter:test:42}>" -o tcp -host localhost -port 9999`
+`java -jar LogGenerator-with-dependencies.jar -i file -ifn src/test/data/test.txt -he "<{counter:test:42}>" -o tcp -host localhost -port 9999`

 You should see the received data.
 To see the gaps, press Ctrl-C: